wdoyle42/ll0_8200_summer_21/README.md

 Please find the syllabus (updated frequently) [at this link](https://raw.githack.com/wdoyle42/ll0_8200_summer_21/main/LLO-8200-Syllabus.html)

 ### Code for Each Topic

+*Note: When new async videos are available, they will be linked under the appropriate week. *

 1. Welcome to Data Science: Tools of the Trade

 2. Analyzing Data: Conditional Means